Long-term international migration, provisional: year ending June 2025

 However, at the moment our uncertainty intervals should be interpreted with caution as our simulations do not measure all main sources of uncertainty and likely underreport uncertainty with international migration estimates.

-Currently, long-term international migration uncertainty intervals only quantify the doubt associated with adjustments to non-EU+ estimates, adjustments and temporal disaggregation to the EU+ estimates, as well as sampling error from IPS estimates for British nationals.
+Currently, long-term international migration uncertainty intervals only quantify the doubt associated with adjustments to non-EU+ estimates, adjustments to EU+ estimates as well as the adjustments and temporal disaggregation to the British nationals estimates.
 Some main sources of uncertainty, like uncertainty associated with the administrative data, are not included.

 Strengths and limitations

-Our release coincides with the publication of the Home Office's latest immigration system statistics and the Department for Work and Pensions's National Insurance number allocations to adult overseas nationals entering the UK, both for the period to the end of September 2024.
+Our release coincides with the publication of the and DWP's National Insurance number allocations to adult overseas nationals entering the UK release, both for the period to the end of September 2025.
 Numbers on visas granted may indicate trends in the arrivals of non-EU+ long-term migrants but cannot indicate the net effect after further stays and emigration as they are not taken into account.
-The ONS and Home Office continue to work together closely to produce a consistent insight into UK international migration.
+We continue to work closely with the Home Office to produce a consistent insight into UK international migration.

-Further information on strengths and limitations of data sources is included in our methodology document.
+Further information on strengths and limitations of data sources is included in our Methods to produce provisional long-term international migration estimates methodology

 Back to table of contents